lavinpattnaikoffical-gif/Website-For-Loved-ONES/src/README.md

 # src (Source Code)

-This folder contains all the application source code for the romantic birthday website.
+This folder contains all the application source code for the romantic celebration website.

 ## Structure